pauleks/uwutranslator/README.md

 <h2 align="center">Contributing</h2>

-Contributions are welcomed, but you should open an issue first to discuss them.
+Contributions are welcomed.
 Please remember, that the main purpose of this bot is to translate the messages - do not add any more commands which wouldn't fit the purpose of "translating".
 However, commands which provide more information about the bot, like `--help`, `--ping`, etc. are fine, as well as cases how to uwu-ify the message.

 <h2 align="center">Self-hosting</h2>

-You are allowed to self-host the bot.
-However, I will not provide support for this.
-Remember to accommodate with the license.
+You are allowed to self-host the bot, but remember to accommodate with the license.
 If you want to self-host, you have to rename the **.env.example** to **.env** and put in the required credentials.

-Before self-hosting the bot, it would be awesome if you told me about your plans - please join our [support server](https://discord.gg/tY3fMKh) and direct message me **Ghostwolf#6735** :)

 <h2 align="center">License</h2>